bradleypeabody/binenc/README.md

-# binenc: Binary Encoding Library
+# binenc: Binary Encoding Library...
+NVM - found http://kaitai.io/ and instead of pursing this project will try to use Kaitai when it supports Go.
 Easily implement binary encodings and JSON representation in Go using struct tags and marshaling.

 # But Why